UpsurgeOp/Certification-Accreditations-and-Badges/README.md

 It includes verifiable credentials such as:

 - 📄 Advanced MLOps Certificate
-- 📄 Databricks Lakehouse Fundamentals Certificate
+- 📄 Databricks Fundamentals Certificate

 These certifications reflect my commitment to continuous learning and staying current with industry-relevant tools and methodologies.